evoluteur/colorpicker/README.md

 ### color (String)

-Used to set the default color value.
+Used to set the color value.

 ```javascript
 $("#mycolor").colorpicker({